 More importantly, there is no reason to listen to them if they are evil.
 In fact, it would violate minimum standards of decency to allow evil a chance to infect others.
 We have a moral responsibility to silence, repudiate, and eliminate evil.
 In this vein, many of those on the Left see Trump supporters as racists and "deplorables," and true believers on the Right insist that Clinton should be in jail, and her supporters are elitist con artists exploiting us for personal gain (as one post on social media explains, "rich people convincing poor people to vote for [Clinton] while blaming other rich people for why the poor people are poor").

-What has become clear is “the culture of listening needs repair,” as Erika Christakis, early childhood expert, wrote in a reflection on her 2015 Halloween email and the Yale firestorm that ensued.
+What has become clear is “the culture of listening needs repair,” as early childhood expert Erika Christakis wrote in a reflection on her 2015 Halloween email and the Yale firestorm that ensued.
 When she and her husband, sociologist and physician Nicholas Christakis, prioritized civil dialogue over ideology a year ago, nearly a thousand students, faculty, and administrators called for the Christakises to be ousted, and demanded that they apologize for their malignant ideas.
-These two professors were so sinister, they claimed, that for their crimes, they “should not sleep at night,” as one undergraduate decreed.
+These two professors were so sinister, they claimed, that for their crimes, they should not only lose their jobs, they “should not sleep at night,” as one undergraduate decreed.
 Students even wanted to be warned of this evil woman’s presence in the dining hall so they could be sure not to break bread with her.

 For those outside the Yale bubble who watched this drama unfold, many were completely confounded.
 Yale’s own website advertised, “When you encounter people who think differently than you do, you will be expected to honor their free expression, even when what they have to say seems wrong or offensive to you.”
 Yet not only was this not the climate in which the event unfolded, few adults at Yale defended this principle.
 As Christakis reveals in her commentary about that incident, many professors,